itcc-pedcanportal/services-dkfz/docs/mainzelliste-guide.md

 SITE001-Sample3
 ```

-## Generating ITCC Patient IDs
+## Generating ITCC Patient IDs and Sample IDs

+The generation of standardized ITCC IDs is a central aspect of the PedCanPortal data integration strategy.
 Once you have prepared your CSV file and accessed the Mainzelliste service:

 1. Navigate to the "Bulk Pseudonymization" page at:
    ```